How to Apply

 In addition to the subject matter competency review, the adviser will administer a required writing test (see next pre-requisite).

-Must pass a writing test which will be administered by the Subject Area Adviser.
-Our recommendation is that you take the test when meeting with the Subject Area Adviser regarding your Subject Matter Competency (see pre-requisite above).
+Must pass a writing task which will be administered by the Subject Area Adviser.
+Our recommendation is that you do your writing task when meeting with the Subject Area Adviser regarding your Subject Matter Competency (see pre-requisite above).
 You will be given a prompt and will have 30 minutes to write on the prompt.
-The Subject Area Adviser will forward your written test to Secondary Education for review, and you will be notified by us via email as to the status.
+The Subject Area Adviser will forward your writing task to Secondary Education for review, and you will be notified by us via email as to the status.